D.C. United suffers franchise-worst loss at a most inopportune time

 Forward Yamil Asad, whose playing time has faded as the season transpired, was not with the team Saturday, despite being healthy.
 Instead, Losada opted for a third goalkeeper, Chris Seitz, on his 20-man active roster.

-NYCFC entered the match in a tighter spot than United: a six-game winless streak (0-3-3) that included a pair of defeats to the rival Red Bulls.
+NYCFC entered the match in a tighter spot than United: a six-game winless streak (0-3-3).
 Outside the stadium, a fan carried a banner calling for the ouster of Coach Ronny Deila, chief executive Brad Sims and sporting director David Lee.

 There is no better tonic than a bumbling opponent, especially one that is among the worst in the league on the road (2-10-4).
 With the game lost, Losada burned all five substitutions at halftime.
 Nothing changed.

 Amundsen’s one-hop cross met Alexander Callens unmarked crashing the six-yard box for an easy header in the 52nd minute.
 Jesus Medina added the sixth goal, smacking an 18-yarder under Hamid in the 74th.